 The following documents are also part of the Resident record, and may be kept in a separate location(s):

-Any applicable guardianship orders, authorized powers of attorney, Health Care Proxy documents, living wills, and other relevant documents affecting or directing Resident care (including Department of Public Health Comfort Care/"Do Not Resuscitate Order Verification Form", provided that their existence and location is conspicuously documented in the Resident's record and they are immediately available in case of an emergency;
+Any applicable guardianship orders, authorized powers of attorney, Health Care Proxy documents, living wills, Medical Orders for Life-Sustaining Treatment (MOLST)/Portable Orders for Life-Sustaining Treatment (POLST) documents and other relevant documents affecting or directing Resident care (including Department of Public Health Comfort Care/"Do Not Resuscitate Order Verification Form", provided that their existence and location is conspicuously documented in the Resident's record and they are immediately available in case of an emergency;

 The original Residency Agreement and any documents which extend or amend the Residency Agreement; and

-The Disclosure of Rights and Services required by 651 CMR 12.08(3).
+The Disclosure of Rights and Services required by 651 CMR 12.08(3) and, if applicable, any disclosures provided to Residents receiving Basic Health Services as required by 651 CMR 12.08(5).

-12.05: continued

-In addition to the individual record requirements in 651 CMR 12.05(1), each Residence that exists within a setting which does not consist exclusively of Assisted Living Units, shall maintain a current census document, updated at least weekly, listing the name of each Resident residing in each occupied certified unit.
-Each census document shall be kept for a minimum of two years.
+In addition to the items required in 651 CMR 12.08(2)(a)-(g), for Residents receiving Basic Health Services from a Residence certified to provide Basic Health Services, the following shall apply:

+the Resident record must also include, at a minimum, the following:

+active valid Medical Orders signed and dated within the past twelve months authorizing the provision of Basic Health Services, and expired Medical Orders, if applicable;

+written consent to receive Basic Health Services as referenced in 651 CMR 12.04(3)(a)2.a. from the Resident, Legal Representative, or if applicable, the Resident’s invoked Health Care Proxy;

+Resident assessments conducted in accordance with 651 CMR 12.04(9);

+a record documenting each time Basic Health Services are provided to a Resident; and

+the original Residency Agreement and any supplemental documents concerning the provision of Basic Health Services.

+Census Record.
+Each Residence shall maintain a current census document.
+Each census document shall be kept for a minimum of two years and be updated at least weekly.
+The census document shall be available and accessible at all times.
+The census document must include the name and level of assistance for each Resident, and clearly indicate:

+Residents residing in each occupied certified Unit;

+Residents residing in traditional Units;

+Residents residing in Special Care Units;

+Residents receiving Basic Health Services;

+Residents using Transfer or Mobility Assistive Devices;

+Residents receiving oxygen;

+Residents receiving Self-administered Medication Management;

+Residents receiving Limited Medication Administration;

+Residents on leave of absence;

+Residents who will need special assistance during an emergency and what type of assistance is required; and

+Residents who are veterans;

 Personnel Record Requirements.
-The Assisted Living Residence shall develop and maintain written personnel records, and maintain copies of its personnel policies and procedures.
+The Assisted Living Residence shall develop and maintain written personnel records and maintain copies of its personnel policies and procedures.
 Each personnel record shall include at a minimum the following:

-Job description;
+Job description signed and dated by the employee;

 Educational preparation and work experience;

-A copy of any current licensure or Certification or, if applicable, documentation of completion of 54-hour Personal Care Services Training set forth in 651 CMR 12.07(4);
+A copy of any current licensure or certification, including a current certification for cardiopulmonary resuscitation (CPR) and automated external defibrillation (AED) training, if applicable;

+Documentation of completion of the 54-hour Personal Care Services Training set forth in 651 CMR 12.07(7), if applicable;

 Documentation of attendance at Personnel Orientation as set forth in 651 CMR 12.07;

+Documentation of successful completion of all required trainings;

 Documentation of reports of criminal offender record information;

 Documentation of annual performance evaluation;